Meet Tanzania’s Tribes

 Firmly patriarchal in nature, most major disputes and matters are resolved or determined by retired elders and elder Maasai men.
 They are monolithic in nature and believe in their god called Enkai or Engai.
 The Maasai music comprises traditionally of rhythms rendered by a chorus of harmonies sung by vocalists while the olaranyani (song leader) sings the melody.

-The HADZABE
+THE HADZABE

 The Hadza tribe is an indigenous semi-nomadic hunter-gatherer group that resides around Lake Eyasi in the central Rift Valley and the neighboring Serengeti Plateau.
 They are said to be the descendants of Tanzania’s aboriginal hunter-gatherer population and they have occupied their current territory for thousands of years.
 They are